 Learn more from the reflections of our colleagues who participated in the WILD Forum across the globe:

 "As a young professional in the field, I spend a lot of time thinking about my future.
 How does my identity affect my future career path?
 How can I ‘be better’ to change the structure of development?
-What can I do, now and moving forward, to center my personal and professional goals on DEIA?
+What can I do, now and moving forward, to center my personal and professional goals?
 Thanks to the WILD Forum, I learned that I’m not alone in my questions.
 I’m surrounded by a community that is striving to answer the very questions that I ask myself."

 -Isabelle Ick, Senior Program Associate, Impact and Partnership

-"Achieving true progress on DEIA involves finding a way in which organizational processes adapt to our differences and not the other way around.
+"Achieving true progress involves finding a way in which organizational processes adapt to our differences and not the other way around.
 It requires commitment, openness and transformation, but also budgets, structures and adaptation of spaces to make them accessible.
 WILD, for me, was to feel that a new vision of the world is being created and shared by many, everywhere; that relevant conversations are taking place and commitments are being generated to make it happen.
 Small steps that generate big changes."

 - Yesibeth Centeno, Peru Project Manager